coderefinery/hpc-containers/content/sharing.rst

 Once you have found a suitable base image, you must think about what version to chose.
 You will see that each image has a selection of different versions, so which should you chose?
-More on that next.
+We will explore this in the next section.

 Be specific